griffithlab/pVACtools/docs/pvacseq/filter_commands.rst

 Filtering Commands
 =============================

-pVACseq currently offers two filters: a binding filter and a coverage filter.
+pVACseq currently offers three filters: a binding filter, a coverage filter, and a top score filter.

 The binding filter is always run automatically as part of the pVACseq pipeline.
-The coverage filter is run automatically if bam-readcount or cufflinks file are provided as additional input files to a pVACseq run.
+The coverage filter is run automatically if bam-readcount or cufflinks file are proAvided as additional input files to a pVACseq run.
+The top score filter is run if the ``--top-result-per-mutation`` flag is set.

-Both filters can also be run manually to narrow the final results down further.
+All filters can also be run manually to narrow the final results down further.

 Binding Filter
 --------------